Blendify/blender-manual/blender_docs/manual/data_system/scenes/properties.rst

 Camera
    Used to select which camera is used as the active camera.
-   You can also set the active camera the 3D View with :kbd:`Ctrl-0`.
+   You can also set the active camera in the 3D View with :kbd:`Ctrl-0`.

 .. _scene-background-set: